An event seller:

 - Vendors who display or exhibit only, do not sell at the event, and do not ship any taxable merchandise into Wisconsin based on orders from any source.

-- Individual sales distributors for a multi-level company registered in Wisconsin do not need to get a seller's permit if they are only selling products purchased through the multi-level company.
+- Individual sales distributors for a multi-level company registered in Wisconsin do not need a seller's permit if they are only selling products purchased through the multi-level company.

 A seller who has questions regarding their requirement to hold a Wisconsin seller's permit should contact the department by phone at (608) 266-2776 or by